Wiki · Organization · Last reviewed June 23, 2026

 Mistral AI became widely known through high-performing open-weight releases.
 Its 2023 Mistral 7B announcement said the model was released under Apache 2.0 terms.
 Its Mixtral 8x7B release described a sparse Mixture-of-Experts model with open weights and a permissive license.

 The open-weight strategy matters because it distributes capability differently from API-only models.
-Developers can download, run, fine-tune, quantize, inspect, and deploy many Mistral models outside Mistral's hosted service, subject to license and hardware constraints.
-This helped make Mistral a major reference point in the open-weight ecosystem alongside Meta's Llama family and other downloadable models.
+Developers can download, run, fine-tune, quantize, inspect, and deploy selected Mistral checkpoints outside Mistral's hosted service, subject to license, hardware, safety, and deployment constraints.
+This helped make Mistral a reference point in the open-weight ecosystem alongside Meta's Llama family, DeepSeek, Qwen, and other downloadable models.

 Products and Platform